The February Fruit of the Month is Cherries!

 6 Ways to Enjoy Cherries…

-- Sundae Station.
-At your next summertime party, set up an ice cream sundae station and combine the creaminess of low-fat ice cream or frozen yogurt with the sweetness of fresh fruit.
+- Sundae station.
+At your next party, set up an ice cream sundae station and combine the creaminess of low-fat ice cream or frozen yogurt with the sweetness of fresh fruit.
 Include cherries as one of the fruit toppings.

-- Cherry Shake.
-Combine fat-free vanilla, banana, or plain yogurt along with cherries in a blender for a delicious drink anytime of the day!
+- Cherry shake.
+Combine fat-free vanilla, banana, or plain yogurt along with cherries in a blender for a delicious drink!

-- Fizzed Up Fruit.
-Beat the heat on a hot summer’s day with a refreshing cherry spritzer made by combining ice, cold seltzer, water, and puréed cherries.
+- Fizzed up fruit.
+Bring on spring with a refreshing cherry spritzer made by combining ice, cold seltzer, water, and puréed cherries.